 Hormones are also the reason why MS symptoms change during pregnancy.
-Rising estrogen and progesterone during those 9 months give some women a reprieve from their MS symptoms until after they deliver.
+Rising estrogen and progesterone during those 9 months can reduce MS symptoms for some (until after they deliver).

-Doctors call these temporary bouts of symptoms “pseudoexacerbations.”
-Sometimes it’s hard to know whether symptoms like weakness, pain, and fatigue are from MS or your period because they can look very similar.
+Doctors call these temporary bouts of symptoms pseudoexacerbations.
+Sometimes it’s hard to know whether symptoms like weakness, pain, and fatigue are from MS or your period because they can feel very similar.

-Your mental sharpness and motor skills can also take a hit right around the time your period is due.
+Your mental sharpness and motor skills can also experience changes right around the time your period is due.
 In a

-One way to prevent bothersome PMS symptoms is to go on the birth control pill.
-The hormones in the pill will help regulate your menstrual cycle, and should make your periods lighter and easier overall.
+One way to prevent bothersome PMS symptoms is to take birth control pills or use other hormonal contraceptives.
+The hormones in these treatments will help regulate your menstrual cycle, and should make your periods lighter and easier overall.

-Medications you take to manage your MS may also help with at least some aspects of difficult periods.
-Drugs that help to regulate your immune system can improve the mental fog some women experience right before their periods.
+Medications that manage MS may also help with at least some aspects of difficult periods.
+Drugs that help to regulate the immune system can improve the mental fog some women experience right before their periods.

 You can also try a nonsteroidal anti-inflammatory drug (NSAID) like aspirin or ibuprofen (Advil, Motrin).
 These over-the-counter pain relievers can ease PMS discomforts like cramps and sore breasts.

-Some women dread the days before their period starts because of PMS symptoms like mood shifts, pain, and fatigue.
+Some women dread the days before their period starts because of PMS symptoms.
 MS can make periods more unpredictable and more uncomfortable.
-Periods can sometimes worsen MS symptoms, too.
+Periods can sometimes worsen MS symptoms too.

 If you’re experiencing very painful and unpleasant periods, see your OB-GYN and neurologist for guidance.